grab0id/grab0id.github.io/_posts/2020-07-27-kioptrix-level-2.md

 read the 'passwd' file, couldn't read the shadow file, netcat isn't installed but curl is installed.

-From here I want to get a shell on the computer, so I am going to look to `msfvenom` to develop a payload that will get me a remote shell.
+From here I want to get a shell on the computer, so I am going to use to `msfvenom` to develop a payload that will get me a remote shell.

+To be continued...

 [1]: /disclaimer/
 [2]: https://www.vulnhub.com/entry/kioptrix-level-11-2,23/